FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 [Optional] Running IPv4 demo [FreeRTOS_Plus_TCP_Minimal_Windows_Simulator](https://github.com/FreeRTOS/FreeRTOS/tree/main/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_Minimal_Windows_Simulator)
-The instructions are provided on the following URL, see the "Hardware Setup" and "Software Setup" : http://www.FreeRTOS.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/examples_FreeRTOS_simulator.html This will give more hands on experience of running Echo server and cleint.
+The instructions are provided on the following URL, see the "Hardware Setup" and "Software Setup" : http://www.FreeRTOS.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/examples_FreeRTOS_simulator.html This will give more hands on experience of running Echo server and client.

-Note that, as delivered, configUSE_DHCPv6 is set to 0, so a static IP address is used.

-For this demo, in the FreeRTOSConfig.h, we need to set :
+For this demo, FreeRTOS configuration file *FreeRTOSConfig.h* header file needs to be updated as shown below :

 *Client Configuration* :
 1. `configIP_ADDR0/3`         : Setup with client IP address, when DHCP is disabled.